AI tool buying guide

 Do not buy every builder seat by default.
 Assign Figma Make to design-led starts, v0 to front-end/Vercel owners, and Replit or Bolt only where runnable app iteration is part of the weekly workflow.

-Published paid monthly starting point for Figma Make + v0 + Replit: about $71/seat/mo.
+Published starting price for Figma Make + v0 + Replit: about $71/seat/month.

 • Figma Make, v0, Bolt, Lovable, and Replit can all generate prototype surfaces; paying for all of them usually creates duplicated experimentation seats.